ntop/ntopng/doc/nedge/src/introduction.rst

 - Normal User: uses WiFi gateway by default, but may also use the 3G is WiFi is not available.
 - Gold User: can use any of the available gateways and it has a 70% of the available bandwidth reserved

-The desired behaviour is that a user should always use the less expensive gateway available, based on its plan.
+The desired behavior is that a user should always use the less expensive gateway available, based on its plan.
 If such a gateway becomes unavailable, Normal/Gold users should use an alternative gateway as long as it remains unavailable and then switch back to the less expensive when available.